WKHAllen/2048/README.md

 ## Usage

-The project makes use of electron, so to launch it one can navigate to the `src` directory and run the following command:
+The project makes use of electron, so to launch it one can run the following command:

 ```console
 $ npm start